Harvard Health Coach Certification: Is It Worth It? (2026 Guide)

 Is Harvard Health trustworthy?

 Yes, this program is offered through Harvard Medical School Executive Education, which is a legitimate extension of Harvard Medical School.
-However, it’s important to note that completing this program doesn’t grant academic credit or professional certification from Harvard Medical School itself.
+But remember: completing this program doesn’t grant academic credit or professional certification from Harvard Medical School itself.

 What is the nutrition coach course at Harvard?